Learn about Life of Eunuchs in the Nguyen Dynasty of Vietnam

 Author Ton That Binh said that maybe during their time in Forbidden City, eunuchs could not have peace and serenity in their souls, so when they finally returned to Tu Hieu pagoda, they felt secure.
 So the stele erected at the new temple has the following content: “In life we find peace.
 When we were sick, we retreated here.
 When we died, we were buried here.
 Whether we live or die, we still find rest in this place”.

 Currently in the garden of Tu Hieu temple, there are still deserted tombs of more than 20 eunuchs.
 They rely on the Buddha's door to receive annual incense sticks and death anniversaries in the special days.

-Read More about Tu Hieu Pagoda, where Eunuchs lived and burried after death.
+Read More: Tu Hieu Pagoda - where Eunuchs lived and burried after death.

 Find your trip